COVID-19 pandemic in New York (state): Park closures and use restrictions

-The Rockland County park closures were supplemented April 24 by the PIPC's closure of all roads through Bear Mountain and Harriman state parks, where the Anthony Wayne Recreation Area has been serving as a testing site, save Seven Lakes Drive, and exits that led to those roads from Palisades Interstate Parkway, in not only Rockland but neighboring Orange County.
+The Rockland County park closures were supplemented April 24 by the PIPC's closure of all roads through Bear Mountain and Harriman state parks, where the Anthony Wayne Recreation Area was serving as a testing site, save Seven Lakes Drive, and exits that led to those roads from Palisades Interstate Parkway, in not only Rockland but neighboring Orange County.
 Trail shelters were also closed, although backpackers were still allowed to set up camp within 300 ft of the shelters.
-Permitholders are still allowed to boat on the parks' lakes; sales of new permits are suspended through May 7.
+Permitholders were still allowed to boat on the parks' lakes; sales of new permits were suspended through May 7.

-In Ulster County, parking lots at Minnewaska State Park Preserve in the Shawangunks have been limited to 50 percent of capacity to prevent overcrowding.
-All recreational activities within the park other than foot travel and motorless bicycling have been prohibited, including climbing and bouldering.
-Restrooms within the park have been closed as well.
+In Ulster County, parking lots at Minnewaska State Park Preserve in the Shawangunks were limited to 50 percent of capacity to prevent overcrowding.
+All recreational activities within the park other than foot travel and motorless bicycling were prohibited, including climbing and bouldering.
+Restrooms within the park were closed as well.

-In Dutchess, Putnam and Westchester counties, many popular trails and trailheads alongside the Hudson River in Hudson Highlands State Park have been closed since hikers arriving by car or Metro-North's Hudson Line trains must walk on the side of narrow roads and thus cannot keep six feet apart.
-Among them are all trails on Breakneck Ridge and Bull Hill north of Cold Spring.
+In Dutchess, Putnam and Westchester counties, many popular trails and trailheads alongside the Hudson River in Hudson Highlands State Park were closed since hikers arriving by car or Metro-North's Hudson Line trains must walk on the side of narrow roads and thus cannot keep six feet apart.
+Among them were all trails on Breakneck Ridge and Bull Hill north of Cold Spring.

 In the Catskill Mountains, DEC announced April 5 it was closing the trail and viewing platforms at Kaaterskill Falls in Greene County, which also attract many hikers to a small space.
-All fire towers on state land in the Catskill Park have been closed.
-DEC has also suspended overnight camping at easily accessible and popular locations around the state, and stopped issuing permits for backcountry camping by groups larger than 10, or for more than three days.
+All fire towers on state land in the Catskill Park were closed.
+DEC also suspended overnight camping at easily accessible and popular locations around the state, and stopped issuing permits for backcountry camping by groups larger than 10, or for more than three days.

-New York City's Department of Environmental Protection, which operates the reservoirs of the city's water supply system, announced that recreational boating season on its four Catskill reservoirs, which normally begins May 1, will be postponed to May 23.
-Fishing from rowboats and the shoreline is still permitted.
+New York City's Department of Environmental Protection, which operates the reservoirs of the city's water supply system, announced that recreational boating season on its four Catskill reservoirs, which normally begins May 1, would be postponed to May 23.
+Fishing from rowboats and the shoreline was still permitted.